TnTech-ECE/S25_Team1_MyCapstoneProject/Meeting Minutes/Meeting Minutes 19 10-27-2025.md

 For the Team: 1.
 Get more of the robot complete as well as have it moving by the pi alone.

-Evan - I plan to have the rest of the parts in the box as well as the external parts incorporated in the build.
+Evan - This week I intend to put that plan into motion which we made a solid start today.

 Connor - This next week I hope to help code the bot and help install the box clearance blocks with Evan and cooper.